You might have heard the word “checkmate” a lot of times.

 Now there are many ways a draw can occur in a chess game.

-But when neither player can checkmate each other by any series of legal moves then that position is termed as a ‘dead position’.
+But when neither player can checkmate the other by any series of legal moves then that position is termed as a ‘dead position’.

-The condition is called as a ‘draw due to insufficient mating material’.
+The condition is called a ‘draw due to insufficient mating material’.

 For example, if you only have a king left, while your opponent has a king and bishop.

 Then, in such a case, there are no positions in which your opponent can checkmate you.
 (Because your opponent doesn’t have enough pieces to checkmate)